Science Curriculum Statement

-At the end of each topic, Year 2 – 5 complete a short assessment, this information together with assessments and observations during lessons, will then be used to inform termly teacher assessments.
+At the end of each topic, Year 2 – 5 will complete a short assessment, this information together with assessments and observations during lessons, will then be used to inform end of topic RAG rated teacher assessments on the school tracker.
 FS and Year 1 use TA judgements against key objectives.
 Year 6, in addition to ongoing assessments on objective trackers, complete termly tests linked to all areas.

 Red working below age related expectation (ARE)